Non-Elementary Complexities for Branching VASS, MELL, and Extensions: Concluding Remarks

 For a logarithmic-space many-one reduction, the key observation is that, if there exists a witness for an instance of (lossy, resp.\ expansive) reachability for $\?A$, then by repeated shortenings, there must be one in which, along every vertical path, the number of occurrences of full zero tests is at most $|Q| - 1$.

 It therefore suffices to decide the problem for an ABVASS $\?A^\dag$ whose set of states is $\{1, \ldots, |Q|\} \times Q$, whose dimension is $|Q| \cdot d$, and which simulates $\?A$ up to $|Q| - 1$ full zero tests along any vertical path.
 In any state $(i, q)$, $\?A^\dag$ behaves like $\?A$ in state $q$, but using the $i$th $d$-tuple of its vector components.
-To simulate a full zero test $q\rst q'$ in $\?A$, $\?A^\dag$ changes state from $(i, q)$ to $(i + 1, q)$, postponing the check that the $i$th $d$-tuple of vector components are zero until the leaves \ifomitproofs \else of the deduction tree\fi.
+To simulate a full zero test $q\rst q'$ in $\?A$, $\?A^\dag$ changes state from $(i, q)$ to $(i + 1, q)$, postponing the check that the $i$th $d$-tuple of vector components are zero until the leaves \ifomitproofs \else of the deduction tree\fi. \end{proof} \begin{remark}[Polynomial Time Turing Reduction] There is a polynomial time Turing reduction to the same effect.
+Its interest is that it preserves the dimension of the \abv.
+Because the dimension is---by far---the most important source of complexity in our upper bounds, preserving it might be useful in some circumstances.